Final Fantasy Tactics: The War of the Lions: Other platforms

 The negative comments about The War of the Lions focused on the game's slowdown during battles and its difficulty.
 Some party actions slow down the game's framerate and decrease the audio quality, becoming most apparent when casting spells or using special abilities that require different lighting effects.
 Despite the move from disc-only to the option of playing via PlayStation Network download, the slowdown remains, as confirmed by PlayStation LifeStyle's review.
 The difficulty was widely considered punishing and perhaps discouraging to new players.
 Eurogamer's Rob Fahey said: "[The game's] difficulty curve is somewhat peculiar - to put it charitably...We certainly encountered some battles that were ludicrously easy, and a couple (especially early on) so hard that we had to re-equip and fight a few random battles before trying again".

 The iOS version was less well received than the PSP edition.
 While reviewers echoed positive comments about the storyline and gameplay, they were displeased with the removal of multiplayer, graphical issues that still had not been fixed, and most importantly, the price point at initial release.
 At the time, it was the most expensive game ever released on the operating system.
-USgamer on the other hand listed the remake as one of the best ever made.
+USgamer on the other hand listed the remake as one of the best ever made.Final Fantasy Tactics: The War of the Lions has received acclaim in more recent years.
+In 2022, GamesRadar hailed Final Fantasy Tactics: The War of the Lions as the 11th best PSP game ever made.
+In 2023, Cultured Vultures ranked Final Fantasy Tactics: The War of the Lions at #1 in their list of the best PSP games of all time.